 For this reason God gave them over to degrading passions; for their women exchanged the natural function for that which is unnatural, 27 and in the same way also the men abandoned the natural function of the woman and burned in their desire toward one another, men with men committing indecent acts and receiving in their own persons the due penalty of their error.

-Paul was pretty clear here in Romans.
-This chapter was really about certain people who were involved in idolatrous practices.
-Keep in mind, this passage is about homosexuality, but the context is part of Paul’s discourse on people who the wrath of God is coming upon.
+Romans, chapter 1 was directed towards certain people who were involved in various idolatrous practices.
+Chapter one does speak of homosexuality, but the context is part of Paul’s discourse on people who have the wrath of God coming upon them.

-It is important to understand that Paul’s mention of women having sex with other women (Romans 1:26) is a big deal.
+It is important to understand that Paul’s mention of women also having sex with other women (Romans 1:26) is a big deal.
 Male to male sex was the norm for homosexual behavior.
-The mention of female homosexual behavior blows the lid off this passage because it can no longer just be a prohibition of pedestry or male prostitution.
-That is one of the big arguments on the exegesis of this passage; that the passage only condemns same sex relations with young boys.
+The mention of female homosexual behavior blows the lid off this passage because it can no longer be said that Paul was just speaking of pederasty, or even male prostitution.
+That is one of the main arguments on the exegesis of this passage; that the passage only condemns same sex relations with young boys.
+This argument was made famous by professors like Dale Martin, at Yale.

 Most importantly, Paul describes these actions as “trading natural sexual functions.”
 In other words, the natural sexual function of a male or female is to be with the opposite sex…..kinda like putting the square peg in the square hole in preschool.
 It is the only thing that physically makes sense.
 It is also the only way two can reproduce naturally.
 Which we should recall was the biblical mandate in Genesis which shows God’s original intentions for human-kind.